At Morbern, we have a sustainability commitment: Protect and preserve our children’s tomorrows while meeting our clients’ needs today.

 In 2015, Many projects, especially those in the healthcare field, began to require materials without flame-retardant additives.
-At the request of the design community, Morbern created one of the first flame-retardant-free vinyls.
-The Bloom collection of patterns and textures was followed shortly by the introduction of Maverick, a durable plain with a simple leather texture available in 26 colors.
+At the request of the design community, Morbern created Maverick.
+This flame-retardant-free vinyl is a durable plain with a simple leather texture available in 26 colors.

 In 2016, Morbern fulfilled an important environmental promise involving the building of its 20,000-square-foot expansion in Cornwall, Ontario.
 The $9 million project added manufacturing space but also introduced new technology that allows the company to improve efficiencies and reduce waste.

 Key initiatives included: